 - Talk to a partner.
 What's the difference between...?

 - 1 a father and a parent

 - 2 a mother and a stepmother

 - 3 a brother and a brother-in-law

 - 4 a stepsister and a half-sister

 - 5 a grandfather and a great-grandfather

 - 6 an adopted child and an only child

 - 7 brothers and sisters and siblings

 - 8 your immediate family and your extended family

-- Read The modern family and try to guess what the missing numbers are.
-Choose from the list.
+- Read the article about modern British family life.
+In pairs, try to complete the gaps with the numbers from the list.

 1.14 Listen and check.
-Are there any statistics in the article that you think would be very different in your country?
+Are there any statistics in the article which you think would be very different in your country?
 Why?